ablab/spades/docs/pathracer.md

 ## Compilation

-To compile SPAligner, run
+To compile PathRacer, run

 ```
 ./spades_compile -SPADES_ENABLE_PROJECTS=pathracer
 ```

-After the compilation is complete, `pathracer` executable will be located in the `bin/` folder.
+After the compilation is complete, `pathracer` executable will be located in the `bin` folder.

 ## Input
 Currently, the tool supports only _de Bruijn_ graphs in GFA format as produced by **SPAdes** or compatible assembler in this matter (e.g., **MEGAHIT**).